BaranziniLab/SPOKEsig-Workshop/README.md

 python3 --version
 ```

+**For Linux/MacOS users**

+If you see something like **Python 3.x.x** then you are good to go.
+Otherwise, please download Python3 from [here](https://www.python.org/downloads/release/python-368/).

+**For Windows users**

 If you see something like **Python 3.6.x** then you are good to go.
-Otherwise, please download Python3.6.x from [here](https://www.python.org/downloads/release/python-368/).
-For Windows users, when you open this link, use "Windows x86-64 executable installer" to install Python 3.6.8 in your local machine.
+Otherwise, please download Python3.6 from [here](https://www.python.org/downloads/release/python-368/).
+When you open this link, use "Windows x86-64 executable installer" to install Python 3.6.8 in your local machine.

 &nbsp;